MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-setup.md

 Before you sign up for Intune, determine whether you already have a Microsoft Online Services account, Enterprise Agreement, or equivalent volume licensing agreement.
 A Microsoft volume licensing agreement or other Microsoft cloud services subscription like Microsoft 365 usually includes a work or school account.

 If you already have a work or school account, **sign in** with that account and add Intune to your subscription.
 Otherwise, you can **sign up** for a new account to use Intune for your organization.
-Sign in to the Endpoint Manager admin center, and sign up for Intune.
+Sign in to the Microsoft Intune admin center, and sign up for Intune.
 If you have an existing subscription, you can also sign in to it.

 ✔️ **Get started with sign up, or sign in to Intune**